ChicagoPark/chicagopark.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Candidate in Generative AI, <a href='https://cigroup.wustl.edu/'>WashU</a>.
+Student in Generative AI, <a href='https://cigroup.wustl.edu/'>WashU</a>.

 profile:
   align: right